DaniloLyra/danilolyra.github.io/_pages/about.md

 ======
 As a quantitative geneticist, I was engaged in many projects as leading investigator.
 I was part of the collaboration with the [Designing Future Wheat (DFW) programme](https://designingfuturewheat.org.uk/).
 Briefly, I had four main projects, including (i) developing robust statistical and prediction strategies using the data from the [Field Scanalyzer phenotyping platform](https://www.rothamsted.ac.uk/field-scanalyzer) (in collaboration with Malcolm Hawkesford) ([Lyra et al. 2020](https://academic.oup.com/jxb/article/71/6/1885/5757976)), (ii) implementing gene-based models using exome-capture data of trehalose biosynthetic pathway genes in collaboration with Paul/RRes and Reynolds/CIMMYT ([Lyra *et al.* 2021](https://onlinelibrary.wiley.com/doi/full/10.1002/fes3.292)), (iii) integrating genomic and metagenomic data for trait dissection (FAPESP-BBSRC Pump-Priming grant - in collaboration with Tim Mauchline), and iv) developing a quantitative genetics pipeline for the wheat Cadenza TILLING population (in collaboration with Andy Phillips and Cristobal Uauy-JIC). **See [Research](https://danilolyra.github.io/research/) for more details about the projects.
 For more details, check my Talk at ["Genetics and Plant Breeding Virtual Symposium (INTERGEN) - Corteva Agriscience Plant Sciences Symposia Series"](https://www.youtube.com/watch?v=5BMfFuuqOW4&ab_channel=InterGen)

-Biometrics Scientist ● Wheat Crop Lead ● Biometrics and Breeding Research ● BASF Agricultural Solutions, Gent, Belgium (2021-2023)
+Biometrics Scientist ● Wheat Crop Lead ● Biometrics and Breeding Research ● BASF Agricultural Solutions, Gent, Belgium (May 2021 - Aug.
+2023)
 ======
 I have supported the hybrid winter wheat EMEA breeding programs on the experimental designs, multi-environment trial analysis, envirotyping analytics, deployment of predictive methodologies (genomic selection, marker-assisted selection), optimization of crossing blocks (male and female pools), and heterotic pool formation.
 I have implemented quantitative genetic approaches in the wheat breeding in collaboration with breeders to increase selection gain.
 Therefore, I supported wheat breeders in using breeding data analysis tools and in the interpretation and usage of the statistical data analysis pipelines.
 I have lead the implementation of a pipeline for Product Profile Tool.